-4.2.9 Loss of Habitat
+4.2.8 Loss of Habitat

-As the proposed substation area is a barren land and poles will be installed at the edge of roads and private farm land, no loss of forest and other biodiversity is expected.
-The magnitude of impact is moderate, the extent is site-specific, and the duration is short-term
+As the proposed substation lies in the barren land type and distribution line route with installation of poles at edge of cultivated land, no loss of forest area.
+There is no impact to any other biodiversity is expected.
+Although the labors might reach to the nearby forest areas for the collection of firewood.
+The magnitude of impact is low, the extent is site-specific, and the duration is short term.

-- Labors and staff shall be made aware to avoid illegal activities in adjoining forest. - · Labors and staffs should be restricted to use firewood for cooking
+Labors and staff shall be made aware to avoid illegal activities in adjoining forest.